OpenSourceEconomics/econ-project-templates/README.md

         C:\Projects\returns-to-education\

+2. Use the "find in project"-functionality of your editor to search and replace the following terms:

+        NNN -> Your name
+        UUU -> Your affiliation
+        TTT -> The title of the project

-2. Make sure that [Python](http://python.org/), [Stata](http://www.stata.com/), and a modern LaTeX distribution (e.g. [TeXLive](www.tug.org/texlive/), [MacTex](http://tug.org/mactex/), or [MikTex](http://miktex.org/)) can be found on your path.
+3. Make sure that [Python](http://python.org/), [Stata](http://www.stata.com/), and a modern LaTeX distribution (e.g. [TeXLive](www.tug.org/texlive/), [MacTex](http://tug.org/mactex/), or [MikTex](http://miktex.org/)) can be found on your path.
 Your Python distribution needs to have the package [sphinx](http://sphinx-doc.org/) installed; the [Anaconda Python distribution](https://store.continuum.io/cshop/anaconda/) is recommended.

-3. Navigate to the folder in a shell.
+4. Navigate to the folder in a shell.
 Type the following commands to see whether the examples are working:

         python waf.py configure
         python waf.py build
         python waf.py install

    The first command will fail if the required programs cannot be found.
-You may now find some information on how to use the project template in "project_documentation/index.html".

    If the second step fails, try the following to localise the problem (otherwise you may have many parallel processes started and it will be difficult to find out which one failed):

         python waf.py build -j1

-4. Use the "find in project"-functionality of your editor to search and replace the following terms:

-        NNN -> Your name
-        UUU -> Your affiliation
-        TTT -> The title of the project
+    If everything worked without error, you may now find more information on how to use the project template in "project_documentation/index.html".